 How to Change a Domain Name Without Losing Your Customers

-Changing your website's domain name is a big deal.
+What Is A Domain Name: It's Kinda A Big Deal Changing your website's domain name is a big deal.
 It’s more than a quick technical switch; it’s like moving your entire business to a new street address.
 You must register the new domain, but you also need to make sure all the traffic from your old address gets forwarded to the new one.
 Managing the details of a domain change requires a steady, experienced hand.
 At The Affordable Web Guy, we handle the entire process to protect your brand's online presence and make sure the change is smooth and successful.
 Contact us today to get started.
 This process takes careful planning.
 You’ve worked hard to build up your search engine authority, and you definitely don’t want to lose that.
 Most of all, you need to make sure your customers can still find you without a problem.
-Deciding if a New Domain Is Right for Your Business Choosing to change your domain name is a major business decision, not just [...]
+Deciding if a New Domain Is Right for Your Business Choosing to change [...]

 Winning The Domain Lottery: Selling A Valuable Domain